 Fashion is subjective.
 Nonetheless, there are trends we all admire but then again, there are some that are overdone.
 One sign of this is when everyone, and I mean everyone, looks the same.

 This practice has been summarised in one phrase ‘Kenya uniform’.
-Yours truly is not a fan of such trends and as soon as she realises that most ladies are hot on a certain trend, her excitement dissipates.
+I am not a fan of such trends and as soon as I realise that most people are hot on a certain trend, my excitement dissipates.

 What happened to fashion diversity and uniqueness?
 You might not always achieve this but recognising when you need not pick a piece, for this reason, is one you will separate yourself from the lot.
 Anyways, enough rambling.
-Here are a couple of overdone fashion trends.
+Here are a couple of fashion trends that I think have been overdone and it's time to we dropped them.

 Streetwear

 From oversized jackets, t-shirts, trousers, shoes and everything in between, it’s just too much.
-And it’s not just locally, this is a global trend.
+This is not just happening locally.
+It is a global trend.
 The biggest celebrities everywhere have embodied this and made it a wardrobe staple.
 Looking like a 90s girl is fashionable now for some odd reason I am yet to understand.

 Sneakers